Slowly the nausea went away as the sights of the drive became more and more dramatic. We followed a river into what became

 Later that day we arrived in San Gil, and we've basically been in and around this area for the past 3 weeks.....it's been a great experience.
 The people are extremely warm and welcoming, the climate is ideal, there are rivers in abundance, and overall it's just a great place to improve our Spanish.
 Our Hotel, named the Hotel Viajero ("Traveller") is a true miracle.
 There is a lovely terrace area that overlooks the river, and the owner has a green thumb, so she has beautiful plants filled with birds all around the property.
 The Hotel is an excellent place to spend time studying and a bargain at only $12.50 per night.

 On our way back, we met some cute kids that we ended up entertaining for 20 minutes or so.
 It was a lot of fun.
 Michelle put on a show, and I filmed it.
-Possibly some up and coming stars here at the farm.
+Possibly some up and c

 Another afternoon, we took a hike to a swimming hole called Pozo Azul.
 The entrance was free, and we enjoyed the afternoon, taking in the sun's rays, and talking to a few locals while we were there.
 This area was within walking distance from town, so it was nice to be able to get there by just walking from our hotel.
 The picture of this is to the right.